jylEcho/jylEcho.github.io/_pages/about.md

   <tr>
     <td width="75%" valign="top" style="font-size:1em;">

 I am Jinyue Li, an integrated Ph.D. student in the Department of Electronic Engineering and Information Science (Department 6) at the University of Science and Technology of China (USTC), admitted in 2024.

-My research focus on: MLLM Reasoning Agent AI4Health
+My research interests mainly lie in Multimodal Large Language Model (MLLM) reasoning, AI Agents, and AI for Healthcare (AI4Health), with a particular focus on developing intelligent, reliable, and generalizable AI systems for complex real‑world applications.
+I have published multiple peer‑reviewed papers in top‑tier journals and conferences including INFFUS, T‑NNLS, T‑MM, npj Digital Medicine, MICCAI, IJCAI, and ESWA.
+My publications cover a broad spectrum of multimodal learning, large‑language‑model reasoning, and intelligent agents.

    </td>